Kai (Canadian singer)

-Alessia De Gasperis (born 17 March 1990), formerly known as Kai (also stylized as kai), is a Canadian singer-songwriter from Toronto, Ontario.
-Best known for her collaborations, she co-wrote and was featured on Flume's Grammy-nominated "Never Be like You", Diplo's "Revolution", and "Mind" from by Jack Ü's Grammy award-winning 2015 album.
+Alessia Patrizia De Gasperis-Brigante (born 17 March 1990), formerly known as Kai (also stylized in all lowercase), is a Canadian singer-songwriter from Toronto, Ontario.
+Best known for her collaborations, she co-wrote and was featured on Flume's Grammy-nominated "Never Be Like You", Diplo's "Revolution", and "Mind" from by Jack Ü's Grammy award-winning 2015 album.

 Early life and education

-Alessia De Gasperis-Brigante attended Bishop Strachan School, notable for its various alumni, including actress Laurie Holden.
-She is the granddaughter of deceased Italian-Canadian billionaire Alfredo De Gasperis.
+Alessia De Gasperis-Brigante attended Bishop Strachan School.

 Kai derives her name from the Japanese word kai, which means 'change'.
 She claims to be something new in music and she only wants "to relate [and] share her stories with her fans and anyone who will lend their ear."